wp-plugins/superslider-menu/readme.txt

 	You may have a javascript conflict with jquery or mootools, which may be added to your theme header by your theme or another plugin.
-Try disabling mootools in the file superslider.php
+Try disabling mootools in superslider-menu > options > file storage

 =  How do I change the style of the collapsing categories lists? =

-  I recommend that you move the folder plugin-data to your wp-content folder if you already have a plugin-data folder there, just move the superslider folder. remember to change the css location option in the settings page for this plugin.
+  I recommend that you move the folder plugin-data to your wp-content folder.
+  Remember to change the css location option in the settings page for this plugin.
   Or edit directly:
-  wp-content/plugins/superslider-menu/plugin-data/superslider/ssmenu/custom.css.
+  wp-content/plugins/superslider-menu/plugin-data/superslider/ssMenu/custom.css.
   Alternatively, you can copy those rules into your WordPress themes, style file.
   Then remember to change the css location option in the settings page for this plugin.